 The recent explosion of social media and the computerization of every aspect of life resulted in the creation of volumes of mostly unstructured data (big data): web logs, e-mails, videos, speech recordings, photographs, tweets and others.
-This course aims to provide students with knowledge and skills of some advanced analytics and statistical modelling for solving big data problems.
-Topics include recommender system, deep learning: CNN, RNN, LSTM, GRU, natural language processing, sentiment analysis and topic modeling.
-Students are required to possess basic understanding of Python language.
+This course aims to provide students with knowledge and skills in big data analytics, especially natural language processing (NLP).
+Topics will include basic information retrieval, text classification, word embedding, neural networks, sequence models, encoder-decoder, transformer, contextualized world representation, and language model.
+Students are required to be familiar with Python programming.